 DISMISS THE PETITION FOR DIVORCE

-California couples can request that the courts simply dismiss the divorce petition.
+California couples can ask their Divorce Attorney San Francisco CA to request that the courts simply dismiss the divorce petition.
 This is the best option if you and your spouse have reconciled and want to remain together instead of breaking up and dissolving your marriage.
 Note that although dismissal will end court proceedings, you and your spouse will still have to pay all associated fees of the process up until this point.
 The court will not issue refunds.
 If you and your spouse later decide to re-file for divorce, you will have to once again pay the filing fees for the initial paperwork.
 Keep the costs in mind when changing your mind about divorce.

 FILE FOR LEGAL SEPARATION